gerd

 Surgery and other procedures

-• Fundoplication.
-Fundoplication is the most common surgery for GERD.
+• Nissen fundoplication: Fundoplication is the most common surgery for GERD.
+This surgery reinforces the lower muscle in the esophagus.
 In most cases, it leads to long-term reflux control.
-The surgeon wraps the top of your stomach around the lower esophageal sphincter, to tighten the muscle and prevent reflux.
-Fundoplication is usually done with a minimally invasive (laparoscopic) procedure.
+A surgeon will wrap the very top of your stomach around the outside of your lower esophagus around the lower esophageal sphincter (LES) to tighten the muscle and prevent reflux.
 The wrapping of the top part of the stomach can be partial or complete.
-A surgeon performs fundoplication using a laparoscope, a thin tube with a tiny video camera.
-The surgeon performs the operation at a hospital.
+This reduces reflux by putting pressure on your esophagus.
+This is a laparoscopic surgery.
+This means the surgeon makes three or four small cuts in your abdomen (stomach region).
+He or she will insert instruments, including a flexible tube with a tiny camera, through the cuts.
 You receive general anesthesia and can leave the hospital in 1 to 3 days.
 Most people return to their usual daily activities in 2 to 3 weeks.

-• LINX device.
-A ring of tiny magnetic beads is wrapped around the junction of the stomach and esophagus.
-The magnetic attraction between the beads is strong enough to keep the junction closed to refluxing acid, but weak enough to allow food to pass through.
+• Linx device: LINX device strengthens the muscle in the esophagus.
+The Linx device is a ring of tiny beads made of titanium.
+The surgery wraps the ring around the area between the stomach and esophagus.
+The magnetic attraction of the beads keeps the opening between the two closed.
+This helps keep acid from backing up into your throat.
+However, it’s weak enough to allow food to pass.
 The Linx device can be implanted using minimally invasive surgery.

 GERD surgery - Nissen fundoplication